blackcat-labs/blackcatlabs-wiki/docs/policies/terms.md

     If you have a question about any of these Terms, please [:material-email: contact us](../contact/README.md).

 ??? danger "Controlled Document"
     Inline with our internal policy as well as legal and contractual obligations, changes to [Controlled Documents](../meta/editing/controlled-documents.md) must be approved and merged by an administrator.
-Please discuss with @thh or another admin before making any changes.
+Please discuss with @thhsh or another admin before making any changes.

 [^2]:
     *"A threat actor, bad actor or malicious actor is either a person or a group of people that take part in an action that is intended to cause harm to the cyber realm including: computers, devices, systems, or networks.
 The term is typically used to describe individuals or groups that perform malicious acts against a person or an organization of any type or size.
 Threat actors engage in cyber related offenses to exploit open vulnerabilities and disrupt operations.
 There are a number of threat actor categories who have different motives and targets."*